-Vessels, barges, tugs, and similar water transportation equipment.
+- Vessels, barges, tugs, and similar water transportation equipment.

-- Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or nuts.
-15-year property includes: - Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there).
+- Any single purpose agricultural or horticultural structure (see section 168(i)(13)).

+- Any tree or vine bearing fruit or nuts.

+15-year property includes:

+- Any municipal wastewater treatment plant.

+- Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there).

-- Farm buildings (other than single purpose agricultural or horticultural structures). - Municipal sewers not classified as 25-year property. - 25-year property is water utility property, which is: - Property that is an integral part of the gathering, treatment, or commercial distribution of water that, without regard to this classification, would be 20-year property. - Municipal sewers.
-This classification applies to property placed in service after June 12, 1996, except for property placed in service under a binding contract in effect at all times since June 9, 1996.
+- Farm buildings (other than single purpose agricultural or horticultural structures). - Municipal sewers not classified as 25-year property.

+25-year property is water utility property, which is:

+- Property that is an integral part of the gathering, treatment, or commercial distribution of water that, without regard to this classification, would be 20-year property. - Municipal sewers.
+This classification does not apply to property placed in service under a binding contract in effect at all times since June 9, 1996.